-Silkies continue to grow in popularity.
-Like the movie star carrying a Silkie hen around in a custom handbag.
-I don’t know the name of many modern movie stars but I did stop to admire the picture of the Silkie.
+Silkies continue to grow in popularity, like the movie star carrying a Silkie hen around in a custom handbag.
+I don’t know the names of many modern movie stars, but I did stop to admire the picture of the Silkie.
 It looked like the lap kitty of the chicken world!

-The Silkie chickens breed is the most recommended breed to be kept as a pet and is a great way to introduce young children to the wonderful world of backyard poultry keepers.
-Their sweet temperament, fluffy feathers, black skin, and gentle attitude make them a winner at poultry shows.
-These also make them great pet chickens in backyard flocks.
+The Silkie chicken is the most recommended breed for keeping as a pet and is a great way to introduce young children to the wonderful world of backyard poultry keepers.
+Their sweet temperament, fluffy feathers, black skin, and gentle attitude make them winners at poultry shows and great pet chickens in backyard flocks.

 The History of the Silkie Chicken Breed

-Both China and Japan claim the origin of these unique bantams and historians have traced the oldest records of Silkie existence back before the travels of Marco Polo where he recorded that he found “fluffy birds with the hair of a cat”.
+Both China and Japan claim the origin of these unique bantams, and historians have traced the oldest records of Silkie’s existence back before Marco Polo’s travels, during which he recorded that he found “fluffy birds with the hair of a cat.“

-These unique-looking chickens were once sold by Dutch breeders who told their buyers the breed was the outcome of mating rabbits and chickens.
+Dutch breeders once sold these unique-looking chickens, who told their buyers the breed was the outcome of mating rabbits and chickens. 🐓 + 🐈

 Easy to Raise | Very Easy |